geudrik/darkstar/README.md

 ### What does this do?
 It lets you add domains to a DB, and it will periodically resolve them, preserving history.
 Storage is backed by ElasticSearch.

+It's entirely API backed, so you can do what ever your heart desires with the results.
+Me?
+I need to leverage the resolutions to split-route traffic based on DNS resolution because .. raisins.

 ### Env Variables this image wants (defaults to a local stack)

 See the `example.env` file for deets